ATOMScience-org/AMPL/atomsci/ddm/examples/data_curation/README.md

     └── [ 20K]  target_data_curation.py        # Python script file
 ```

-Due to the large DB directory size (~ 22 GB), its contents are not included in the `MultipleSourceCurn.tar.gz` file.
+Due to the large DB directory size (~ 22 GB), its contents are not included in DB folder.
 After downloading `MultipleSourceCurn.tar.gz`, use `tar -xzvf MutipleSourceCurn.tar.gz`, to untar/unzip the
 file.
 This will create `MultipleSourceCurn` folder.
 Please download the concerned files and place them under the
 DB folder.
 Make sure the filenames match the tags (activity_csv and/or smiles_csv and/or activity_summary) listed in the